bitcode/windows-est-clock/CONTRIBUTING.md

 1. For basic functionality, add tests to `time_conversion_tests.cpp`
 2. For time zone specific functionality, add tests to `time_zone_conversion_tests.cpp`
+3. For tests that require system changes, add to `system_time_zone_tests.cpp`
+4. Make sure to handle the case where administrator privileges are not available
-3. If needed, update the mock implementations in `time_conversion_mock.cpp`
+5. If needed, update the mock implementations in `time_conversion_mock.cpp`

+For more detailed information about the test suite, see [tests/README.md](tests/README.md).

 ## Debugging